-By the spectral properties of $\bm{L}$, we know that connected networks have a smallest eigenvalue of $0$ followed by positive eigenvalues.
+By the spectral properties of $\bm{L}$, we know that connected networks have the smallest eigenvalue of $0$ followed by positive eigenvalues.
 The second smallest eigenvalue $\lambda_2 > 0$, also called the \textit{algebraic connectivity}, reflects how well-connected the network is.
 Its associated eigenvector, $\bm{u}_2$, also called the \textit{Fiedler vector}, is typically used to partition networks into two non-trivial communities that minimize that cut size, i.e., it minimizes the sum of weights between the groups \cite{mohar1997some}.

 In the case of the Laplacian of the aggregate overlap similarity matrix, the second smallest eigenvector separates the satellite users (namely, \textit{BhadDhad}, \textit{narendramodi}, \textit{sunfloweraidi} and \textit{LilNasX}) from the rest of the network.
-While the separation associated the second eigenvalue separates the network in almost independent connected components, it does not capture the groups seuggested by the bimodality of the overlap distribution.
-Instead, we take the eigenvector associated with the \textit{third} smallest eigenvalue, $\lambda_3$, to partition the leading users into two groups.
+While the separation associated with the second eigenvalue separates the network into almost independent connected components, it does not capture the groups suggested by the bimodality of the overlap distribution.
+Instead, we partition the leading users into two groups by taking the eigenvector associated with the \textit{third} smallest eigenvalue, $\lambda_3$.
 We identify the entries of $\bm{u}_3$ that are \textit{greater than zero} as \textit{climate believers} while the entries \textit{smaller than zero} as \textit{climate skeptics}.
 In Fig. \ref{fig:eigenvector}, we show the individual entries of $\bm{u}_3$, where each entry corresponds to a leading user.